matharotheelf/CV/README.md

 My analytical skills were honed throughout an intense degree syllabus, completing modules in advanced physics topics (Astrophysics, Theoretical Physics, Complexity, Advanced Physics Algorithms and Statistical Analysis for Experimental Physics).

 My current employer has a complex application network, with large legacy applications.
 Maintaining these sytems has developed a robust debugging process.
 I also enjoy innovating in green field projects, everything from building security for a database API, to my side projects creating software tools for creatives.
-I beleive a robust process is essential for sucess in exciting projects.
+I believe a robust process is essential for sucess in exciting projects.

 #### Creative Thinker